julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 **5 blends + 1** cold infusion for long term use.

-**Night Nervous System** Tea for when you're wired but exhausted and sleep won't come.
+**Night Nervous System Tea** - for when you're wired but exhausted and sleep won't come.

-**Tension Release Infusion** for when the anxiety is in your chest and body, not your thoughts.
+**Tension Release Infusion** - for when the anxiety is in your chest and body, not your thoughts.

-**Emergency Calm Blend** for when it spikes fast and you need to come down now.
+**Emergency Calm Blend** - for when it spikes fast and you need to come down now.

-**Heavy Heart Tea** for when grief or emotional weight is underneath the anxiety.
+**Heavy Heart Tea** - for when grief or emotional weight is underneath the anxiety.

-**Clear Mind Day Blend** for when you still have to function.
+**Clear Mind Day Blend** - for when you still have to function.

 Plus a bonus cold infusion for rebuilding a depleted nervous system over time.